 What we know and have established

 We know the gospels contain traditions that were heavily influenced by first century Judean Jews one way or another (when exactly in the first century they were written is a moot point next to this fact).
-The gospel stories are Jewish to the core (as explained in Part I), thus the whole concept of Jesus' resurrection that is the main thrust of the stories in the gospels is Jewish.
+The gospel stories are Jewish to the core (as explained in great detail in Part I), thus the gospel traditions came from Jewish sources, both directly and indirectly.
 We know and have established as a main premise that the tomb burial of Jesus was not fiction but a bonafide historical event and the evidence I laid out in Part II supports the argument that the gospel account of the burial accurately corroborates with historical burials of that time, religiously, socially and culturally.
 This presumes that the burial place wherein Jesus' body was placed would have been known and accessible by his family, friends and the authorities.
 As more of an aside, the gospels subtly indicate that he was actually buried in shame as a criminal, which is also historically accurate with Jewish burial protocol of condemned criminals found in other ancient works, thus, not only is this another piece of evidence that the gospel stories are accurate, but the historical fact about criminal burials makes it even more of a certainty the authorities and the public would have known where Jesus' body was placed and by whom.

 We know that a "third day resurrection" creed can be dated well within a decade of the crucifixion (discussed here: Part II; ).
 Since all four authors unequivocally state that his followers discovered the tomb empty and the body missing, something unusual, indeed historical happened that day, which sparked this very unusual Judaic movement into existence.
 Something persuaded conservative Jews -- so conservative that some Judeo-Christians were still zealously fastened to the Mosaic law and others were at first apprehensive and even suspicious of "outsiders" brought into this new Judaic movement -- to collectively accept a man from Galilee as the Messiah of Israel, whose life not only ended unexpectedly and disgracefully, but who failed to fulfill a messianic role they were anticipating prior, hence, left expected political aspects about Messiah and the political state of Israel unfulfilled.